 Almost 74 years old, but looking dapper in a pin-striped suit, grey shirt and hat, Cohen joked with the packed hall about his decision to tour again after a long lay-off.

-“It’s been a long time I’ve stood up on the stage, about 14 years—I was 60, just a kid with a crazy dream,” Cohen said.
+”It’s been a long time I’ve stood up on the stage, about 14 years — I was 60, just a kid with a crazy dream,” Cohen said.

 ”Since then I’ve taken a lot of Prozac … also studied religion and philosophy, but cheerfulness kept breaking through,” he said, drawing laughter from the crowd in a lead up to a song called Ain’t No Cure for Love.

-He had quit the music scene in the early 1990s, living at a Buddhist monastery in California, where he was ordained a Rinzai Zen Buddhist monk and took the name Jikhan, meaning “silence”.
+He had quit the music scene in the early 1990s, living at a Buddhist monastery in California, where he was ordained a Rinzai Zen Buddhist monk and took the name Jikhan, meaning ”silence”.
+But he was forced to return after being swindled out of his retirement nest egg by his former manager.

 On Tuesday, he proved that he had not lost his touch, charming the crowd with the favourites including Hallelujah, Suzanne and I’m Your Man.